Dynamic Optimal Transport with Optimal Preferential Paths: Acknowledgements

 \section{Acknowledgements}

 The authors like to thank Elias Döhrer (TU Chemnitz) for fruitful discussions and advice on Tangent-Point energies and Guosheng Fu (University of Notre Dame) for providing their code as a starting point for our implementation.
+M.C.'s research was supported by the NWO-M1 grant Curve Ensemble Gradient Descents for Sparse Dynamic Problems (Grant Number OCENW.M.22.302).